Ro'im et Hakol

-Ro'im et Hakol (רואים את הקול; I see the voice) is an Israeli television mystery music game show based on the South Korean programme I Can See Your Voice.
+Ro'im et Hakol (רואים את הקול) is an Israeli television mystery music game show based on the South Korean programme I Can See Your Voice, featuring its format where a guest artist attempts to eliminate bad singers from the group, until the last mystery singer remains for a duet performance.
 It first aired on Keshet 12 on 28 February 2023.

 Gameplay

 Format

-Presented with a group of six "mystery singers" that identified only by their occupation, a guest artist must attempt to eliminate bad singers from the selection without ever hearing them perform live, over the course of four rounds.
-They are also assisted with clues regarding singers' backgrounds, style of performance, and observations from a celebrity panel.
+Over the course of four rounds, the guest artist must attempt to eliminate bad singers from a group of six "mystery singers", identified only by their occupation or alias, without ever hearing them perform live.
+They are assisted by clues regarding the singers' backgrounds, style of performance, and observations from a celebrity panel.
 At the end of a game, the last remaining mystery singer is revealed as either good or bad by means of a duet between them and one of the guest artists.